alligatore/core/docs/en_US/jsonrpc_api.md

 Settings:

--   thong type : type of stored value (for scenarios it's scenario)
+-   string type : type of stored value (for scenarios it's scenario)

 -   id linkId : -1 for global (value for default scenarios,